-The present report is an updated version of the report that EFPIA released in June 2020, which was used a basis for discussion with several EU and national policy-makers and stakeholders.
-The present report takes stock of these discussions and offers a set of policy proposals as possible avenues to address some identified hurdles in a collaborative and sustainable way.
+The present report is the third edition of the root cause analysys first released in June 2020, which was used a basis for discussion with several EU and national policy-makers and stakeholders.
+The present report takes stock of these discussions, updates the data and evidence and further articulates how policy proposals can address some identified hurdles in a collaborative and sustainable way.